Corn Kings and One-Horse Thieves

 Perhaps it's been left too alone.
 "Chicago has neglected its lakefront more than any other city," says Scott Hodes, the attorney who headed Mayor Eugene Sawyer's short-lived Navy Pier Development Authority.

 On a postcard, Chicago's waterfront may look like Rio's, but a closer glance reveals the effects of age and neglect.
 Revetments and breakwaters are crumbling.
 Sections of the lake-front are inaccessible.
 Indeed, tourists are often surprised that getting to the lake from the Loop is like trying to find an out-of-the-way Greek restaurant.
 Much of Burnham Park south of 31st Street is a landscaped highway with parking lots.

 With mandated limits on its taxing power—compounded by a drastically shrunken tax base—Chicago today may have more public lakefront than it can afford.
-Mayor Harold Washington's Shoreline Protection Commission in 1988 prescribed such urgently needed erosion protection measures as seawalls, harbors and landfills with a price tag of $800–900 million over 10 years.
+Mayor Harold Washington's Shoreline Protection Commission in 1988 prescribed such urgently needed erosion protection measures as seawalls, harbors, and landfills with a price tag of $800 to 900 million over ten years.
 A later, far more modest, plan by the Chicago Park District still is expected to cost an estimated $189 million.
 And don't hold your breath waiting for the Feds to pick up any substantial portion of the tab.